IBM-Bluemix-Docs/containers/cs_cli_reference.md

 ### bx cs cluster-update [-f] CLUSTER [--kube-version MAJOR.MINOR.PATCH] [--force-update]
 {: #cs_cluster_update}

 Update the Kubernetes master to the default API version.
 During the update, you cannot access or change the cluster.
-Worker nodes, apps, and resources that have been deployed by the user are not modified and continue to run.
+Worker nodes, apps, and resources that were deployed by the user are not modified and continue to run.

 You might need to change your YAML files for future deployments.
 Review this [release note](cs_versions.html) for details.